mglush/emart/README.md

 # SQL Database Design of an Online Store.
 #### By Michael Glushchenko, partnered with Matthew Aragaw, for UCSB CS174A Spring 2022.

-Oracle Database implementation of an online store/warehouse.
-Provides separate interfaces for customers and managers to interact with the eMart database.
+Oracle Database implementation of an online store/warehouse system.
+The project provides separate interfaces for customers and managers to interact with the eMart database.
 At key points in the interactions, Matthew's eDepot database is queried for various information.<br />
 I worked on the eMart database, as well as the interfaces for customers and managers to interact with the store.<br />

 Functionality of the customer interface includes:<br />